top of page

-BVI is a novel technology that provides a better understanding of body composition.
+BVI is a novel technology providing better understanding of body composition.

 BVI is unlike anything else currently available so we have put together this page, to house our glossary and links to papers and studies involving BVI.

-The following terms are descriptions of the results BVI will provide.
+The following are descriptions of the results BVI will provide.

-Body Fat (also known as "adipose tissue") is an organ that carries out many essential functions,
+Body Fat (also known as "adipose tissue") carries out many essential functions,

 as well as helping store energy in our bodies.
-Body Fat makes and sends lots of chemical
+Body fat sends lots of chemical

 messengers in and around our bodies that are essential for our well-being.
 However, excess